Brava LogoBravaBook a demo

 Is Brava trying to compete with Capillary?

 No, not at the enterprise tier.
-Capillary is the Forrester Wave Leader in enterprise loyalty and serves Fortune 500 conglomerates across 46 countries with a full Loyalty+/Engage+/Insights+/Rewards+/CDP suite.
+Capillary is the Forrester Wave Leader in Loyalty Platforms (Q4 2025) and serves Fortune 500 conglomerates globally with a full Loyalty+/Engage+/Insights+/Rewards+/CDP suite, with 150+ enterprise customers post-SessionM acquisition.
 Brava is built for Indian SMBs and mid-market businesses that want wallet-native loyalty running in days, not the kind of CRM platform that needs an implementation partner.
 Different tier of product, different buyer.

 When is Capillary the right pick over Brava?